Russia central bank prepares for $35 oil as economic recovery stays elusive

 Nabiullina said the central bank would resume lowering its key rate as inflation slows in line with its forecast and should inflation risks recede.

-Among inflation risks, Nabiullina cited monetary policy normalization by the United States Federal Reserve and a continued slowdown in Chinese economic growth.
+Among inflation risks, Nabiullina cited monetary policy normalisation by the United States Federal Reserve and a continued slowdown in Chinese economic growth.

 The Fed is seen raising rates at its policy meeting next week, a move that could pressure emerging-market assets by making them relatively less attractive to international investors.